GENOMIC PRECISION IN MEDICINE - REVOLUTIONIZING PERSONALIZED DISEASE PREVENTION AND TREATMENT

 Despite major breakthroughs in precision medicine, more research, innovation, and development are required before it can be properly incorporated into healthcare.
 The main limitations with regard to genomics and precision medicine are highlighted below.

 Ethnic Genetics.
 A review in 2021 has revealed that one of the main problems with current genomic precision medicine pertains to incomplete ethnic profiling.
 As much as 79% of genomic studies have centered around individuals of European descent, who only comprise roughly 16% of the global population.[7]
 Efforts are being made to extend the growing evidence pool to other ethnic groups, as well as to include more research on indigenous people.
-Indigenous people can both benefit and further the general understanding of health and wellness due to living lifestyles more akin to those of ancestral humans.
+Indigenous people can both benefit from and further the general understanding of health and wellness due to living lifestyles that are more akin to those of ancestral humans.

 Gender-Based Genomic Medicine.
 While genomics has made great leaps and strides in terms of gender-based approaches in precision medicine, there is still much more work to be done.
 As with most of the scientific biological research to date, many experiments are still carried out on male genetic specimens, whether conducting investigations on single cells, tissues, or whole organisms.
 With the mapping of both the male and female human genome, genetic medicine has opened up many more avenues for promoting gender equality in medicine.
 Scientific and healthcare initiatives are currently striving for balanced studies and treatment between men and women, yet it may take several more years before gender-specific precision medicine is perfected and made available.

 Affordability and Accessibility.
 One of the ultimate goals of genomic precision medicine is to make it available to the public in terms of affordability and accessibility.
 Certain types of precision medicine have already been deployed in top medical institutions as well as by private healthcare practitioners, yet their services are not available to most individuals.
 In the future, genomic sequencing technologies can eventually be made affordable to a wider range of healthcare providers, allowing the average patient to opt for genomic medicine and to be covered by medical aid.
+It is worth noting that precision medicine may not always be the most cost-effective option.
+In some cases, traditional treatments may be more effective and affordable.

 Conclusion